Chess Tournament FAQ

 YES!
 Chess tournaments are fun and a great way for students to accelerate their chess skills.
 Some determining factors for whether your child should attend:

-• K-1 grades: Students in this division should understand piece movement and capturing, can identify check and have a basic understanding of the Rook Ladder.
+• K-1 grades: Students in this division should understand piece movement and capturing, can identify checks, and have a basic understanding of the Rook Ladder.

 • NOTE: Students who finish at the top of this division usually have a solid grasp of the Rook Ladder.